Traditionaly, the Christmas season begins on December 25th

 2 Turtle Doves...
 Love and respect.
 Spend time demonstrating these two virtues as the ultimate spousal gift of Christmas.
 In bed and out of bed, love your partner their way.
 With the clash of holiday traditions, in-laws and families, there is ample opportunity to honor the differences in our partner and their family.
 Remember what feels normal and right at Christmas is subjective.

 Tree…two disparate things coming together to symbolize unity and joy.
 Our separateness freely surrendered for one moment of merger in sexual pleasure.
 Marriage - two separate people choosing a lifetime of connection.

 *Blue Christmas note: While this post was written before the tragedy of Sandy Hook, I am, and I know many of you are deeply sobered by the loss of so many young and innocent lives.
 My hope and prayer is to strengthen our marriages so that our love overflows to our children, our communities and eventually, our world, overcoming evil with good.
-My heart goes out to Newton, Connecticut and all who grieve this Christmas.
+My heart goes out to Newtown, Connecticut and all who grieve this Christmas.

 Good advice for those who mourn here.